chhiara/git-annex-tutorial/README.md

 ```shell
 $ git annex sync my-desktop
 ```
-This commands do not trasfer actual data, but only update the metadata.
-Each time we commit some changes on a repository, to syncronize the changes in metadata also in another repository, we can run the sync command.
+This command does not transfer actual data but only updates the metadata.
+When we commit some changes locally on a repository, to synchronize the metadata changes in another repository, we can run the sync command.

 ### get files
-Now in the repository UniServer the actual files are not stored.
+Now in the repository UniServer, the actual files are not stored.
 Only the dataset's metadata are present.
 Each file is a broken symlink that points to.. nothing.
-A simple way to check if the symlinks are broken is run the <code>ls</code> command on the file that is pointed by the symlink:
+A simple way to check if the symlinks are broken is to run <code>ls</code> on the file pointed by the symlink:

 ```shell
 $ ls -l brain_mask_reg_FMRIB58_FA_1mm.nii.gz
   lrwxrwxrwx 1 chiara chiara 202 set  8 14:43 brain_mask_reg_FMRIB58_FA_1mm.nii.gz -> .git/annex/objects/gx/5q/SHA256E-s151748--eb27f1988a7cc914ac1fda978514b17066ef089d45a2da9464e5d42426e9f8f1.nii.gz/SHA256E-s151748--eb27f1988a7cc914ac1fda978514b17066ef089d45a2da9464e5d42426e9f8f1.nii.gz